 Although both the incidence and death rates of cervical cancer are going down, it is still a fairly common cancer in U.S. women, which may be related to the prevalence of infection with HPV.
 According to the CDC, approximately 79 million people are currently infected with HPV, and up to 14 million new infections occur each year.

-While the Pap test cannot confirm an HPV infection, it can show cell changes that suggest infection with HPV.
+While the Pap test cannot confirm an HPV infection, it can show cell changes caused by an infection with HPV.

 Pap test classifications include:

 - Normal — no signs of precancerous changes, cancer or other significant abnormalities

 - Unclear (AS-CUS) — cell changes that look abnormal, but it's inconclusive whether they're a result of HPV or other causes such as hormonal changes or an infection; an HPV test is often performed as a follow-up

 - Abnormal — cell changes caused by HPV but are not necessarily cancer; further testing is necessary